nrwl/nx/nx-dev/nx-dev/public/documentation/latest/angular/api-angular/generators/convert-tslint-to-eslint.md

 Type: `boolean`

-If this conversion leaves no more TSLint usage in the workspace, it will remove TSLint and related dependencies and configuration.
+If this conversion leaves no more TSLint usage in the workspace, it will remove TSLint and related dependencies and configuration